Navigation auf uzh.ch

 Brainfood

-Exchange of methods and knowledge for early career human neuroimaging researchers
+Exchanging of methods and knowledge for early-career human neuroimaging researchers

 logo

-The mission of our peer mentoring group “Brainfood” is to connect young UZH researchers who are investigating the human brain using various neuroimaging methods and help them expand their knowledge.
-To tailor the contents and the topics of Brainfood’s meetings to the needs and interests of our members, we encourage you to reach out to us with your questions and suggestions for topics and speakers.
-Based on our vision for a peer mentoring group, we offer the following:
+The mission of the Brainfood peer mentoring group is to connect young UZH researchers who are investigating the human brain using various neuroimaging methods and to help them expand their knowledge.
+To tailor the contents and the topics of Brainfood’s meetings to the needs and interests of its members, interested parties are encouraged to reach out with questions and suggestions for topics and speakers.
+Based on Brainfood’s vision for a peer mentoring group, the group offers the following:

-We will provide opportunities for early career researchers in the field of neuroimaging to meet their peers and strengthen the connections in the local community.
-Even though we are working with similar data, we often do not know our peers from the local community, thus we are not able to profit from each other’s knowledge and practical skills.
-We will offer a physical and virtual (if needed) space for gathering neuroimaging researchers by organizing regular lunch seminars “Food for Thought”.
-During these meetings, we will encourage participants to not only get to know each other but to share their successes and struggles and contribute with potential solutions to others’ difficulties.
-Ideally, this will ignite discussions, where peers receive and provide advice based on own knowledge and know-how.
-Additionally, we see these meetings as a great opportunity for young scientists to practice important talks and presentations in front of peers on different academic levels with knowledge on the methodology.
+Brainfood will provide opportunities for early- career researchers in the field of neuroimaging to meet their peers and strengthen local connections.
+Even though group members are working with similar data, they often do not know their peers from the local community, so they are not able to benefit from each other’’s knowledge and practical skills.
+The group will offer a physical and virtual (if needed) space for gathering neuroimaging researchers by organizing regular lunch seminars called “Food for Thought.”
+During these meetings, participants will be encouraged not only to get to know each other but to share their successes and struggles and contribute potential solutions to others’ difficulties.
+Ideally, this will ignite discussions, with participants receiving and providing advice based on their own knowledge and know-how.
+Additionally, Brainfood sees these meetings as a great opportunity for young scientists to practice important talks and presentations in front of their peers on different academic levels with knowledge on the methodology.

 Learning opportunities with peers and advanced mentors.